jh1993/Bugfixes/README.txt

 - For consistency, Moonspeaker damage now rounds down, and no longer works when only 1 damage is dealt.
 This is in line with all other 50% redeal effects.
 - Your buffs that have effects when applied and unapplied will no longer trigger those effects again when you enter a new realm.
 - Lightning Bolt channeling upgrade now benefits from bonuses to channel duration.
+- Holy ghosts summoned by Heavenly Blast are now flying like all other ghosts.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.